Mahlab position statement on the use of generative AI

 As of today, our basic guidelines for AI use at Mahlab include:

-- Never sharing confidential, private or rights-controlled data with any AI model
+- Never sharing confidential, private or rights-controlled data with any AI model that may use that data for training

 - Clearly disclosing any work created in significant part with AI